jameswjr/IMDiscoBridge/docs/INSTALL.md

 - `discord_bot_token`: Get this from the [Discord Developer Portal](https://discord.com/developers/applications)
 - `default_guild_id`: Right-click your server in Discord → "Copy Server ID"
 - `user_id_whitelist`: List of Discord user IDs allowed to send messages back (leave empty for all)
-- `whitelisted_chats`: Restrict forwarding to certain iMessage threads (safe for testing)
+- `whitelisted_chats`: Restrict forwarding to certain iMessage threads (safe for testing, also for restricted use)
 - `poll_interval_seconds`: How often to check the DB
 - `burst_poll_interval`: Fastest polling interval in “burst mode”
 - `active_poll_interval`: Interval for chats recently active